MulleWeb/mulle-markdown/README.md

 `mulle-markdown` is a small showcase on how to compile mulle-objc with [musl](//musl.libc.org) or [cosmopolitan](//justine.lol/cosmopolitan/index.html) into a standalone static/cross-platform executable.
-The craft for musl or cosmpolitan must be done on linux though.
+The craft for musl or cosmopolitan must be done on linux though.
 The C libraries are considered SDKs and can be selected with:

 ``` sh